Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 directory files always behave _as if_ this were a normal, non-virtualized repo.

 The key here is that GVFS knows which files have been modified.
-Any file that has never been written to by the usre can be safely ignored by Git, since its contents can always be projected correctly by GVFS.
+Any file that has never been written to by the user can be safely ignored by Git, since its contents can always be projected correctly by GVFS.
 But once a file is modified, GVFS hands the responsibility for that file over to Git from that point on, both for tracking changes and for updating it when needed.

-Whenever a file is modified, GVFS adds the path of that file to the `sparse-checkout` and `always_exclude` files (the details here can get quite involved, we may cover the specifics in a later article).
+Whenever a file is modified, GVFS adds the path of that file to the `sparse-checkout` and `always_exclude` files (beware: the details here can get quite involved).
 This causes all future Git commands to consider this file and report it in `git status` if it's been modified, update it in `git checkout` if it needs to change, etc.

 Similarly, when a new file is created, it is added to `always_exclude` (actually it's added as a negation, since the first line in `always_exclude` says ignore everything, and now we're saying "except for this file"), so that new files can show up as untracked files in the output of `git status`.

-I've skipped over a lot of the nitty gritty details here, but hopefully you can see the overall picture.
+We've skipped over a lot of the nitty gritty details here, but hopefully you can see the overall picture.
 Any files that have never been modified are "owned" by GVFS, and they get projected with the correct contents when they are accessed.
 Any files that have been written to by the user are "owned" by Git, and must be considered by any Git command that